 Small amounts of your cancer treatment medicines may be in your body fluids for several days.
 Examples of these body fluids include saliva, mucus, blood, urine (pee), bowel movements (poop), vomit and those from sex.
-Since these medicines can also harm healthy cells, it is best if other people aren't exposed to them.
+Since these medicines can also harm healthy cells, it is best if you and other people aren't exposed to them.
 This handout lists safety measures to help prevent contact with your body fluids at home.

-Follow these guidelines for 7 days after each cancer treatment.
-If you take cancer treatment pills, follow these guidelines at all times, even if you take a break from oral cancer treatment.
+Follow these guidelines at all times, even if you take a break from your oral cancer treatment.
 When you are done taking all of your treatment, follow these guidelines for 7 days after your last dose.